 Prices, Promotions, styles, and availability may vary.
 Our local stores do not honor online pricing.
 Prices and availability of products and services are subject to change without notice.
 Errors will be corrected where discovered, and Lowe's reserves the right to revoke any stated offer and to correct any errors, inaccuracies or omissions including after an order has been submitted.

-Cabinetry is the cornerstone of kitchen decor.
-From classic woodgrains to sleek modern finishes, the right cabinets can transform your space.
-Cabinets keep things organized and presentable.
-The two most popular types are RTA cabinets and pre-assembled cabinets.
+Cabinetry is the cornerstone of kitchen style and functionality.
+From classic woodgrains to modern finishes, the right cabinets can transform your space and keep dishes, food and more organized.
+We’ll explore the differences between ready-to-assemble (RTA) cabinets and fully assembled cabinets.

-RTA are ready-to-assemble Cabinets.
+RTA cabinets are ready to assemble.
 They come in compact boxes with all the individual parts packed together.
-They’re designed to be easy enough for you to assemble with a few basic tools.
+They’re designed to be easy enough for you to assemble on your own with a few basic tools, making them a great choice for do-it-yourself (DIY) projects.

-Pre-assembled cabinets come built , with drawers and doors all installed.
-No need to put them together yourself—just unpack and install.
+Fully assembled cabinets come pre-built, with drawers and doors already installed.
+No need to put them together yourself — just unpack and install.

-While both RTA and pre-assembled cabinets are good options, there are some pros and cons to both.
+While both RTA and fully assembled cabinets are good options, there are some pros and cons to both.

 Shipping Time

-Pre-assembled cabinets come in larger containers.
-Some common designs are always available in stock and can be delivered within a few days.
-If there’s customization involved, production often starts after the order has been placed.
-Shipping can take a month or longer because of factory assembly and package size.
+Fully assembled cabinets come in larger containers.
+Some common designs are always available in stock and can be taken home the same day or delivered within a few days.
+If there’s customization involved, production starts after the order has been placed.
+Expect shipping to take longer.

-Pre-assembled cabinets take no construction time at all.
-You will need to install them though.
-Since cabinets are heavy, it’s best to have two people mount them.
+Fully assembled cabinets take no construction time at all.
+All you need to do is install them.
+Since cabinets are heavy, it’s best to have two people to mount them.

-Manufacturers say assembling RTA cabinets takes 15 minutes per cabinet, assuming you’re an expert DIY-er.
-For a beginner, plan for 45 minutes at least.
-RTA cabinets include pre-cut wood, screws, hinges and pre-drilled holes.
-You would need a few basic tools like a screwdriver, drill, tape measure, level and hammer.
-It’s also helpful to have a stud finder and clamps to make the process simpler.
+Manufacturers say assembling RTA cabinets takes 15 minutes per cabinet, assuming you’re an expert DIYer.
+For a beginner, plan for 45 minutes, at least.
+RTA cabinets include pre-cut wood, screws, hinges and come with pre-drilled holes.
+To put them together, you’ll need a few basic tools like a screwdriver, drill, tape measure, level and hammer.
+It’s also helpful to have a stud finder and clamps.
 RTA cabinets come with a set of instructions and often have walk-through videos to help you with the process.
-You could also hire a local professional to set up your RTA cabinets.

 Good to Know